 But overall, the trend surprised Caroline Vahrenkamp, Senior Research Analyst and Program Manager at Raddon.
 She says large banks would be expected to excel with tech, but on the three people factors mentioned above, “I would have thought there would have been a more even performance.
 That leads me to wonder how much that is contributing to major banks’ growth in primary customers.”

-Most of Raddon’s report, “Delivery Insights: Changing Demands in a Contactless World,” deals with the channels and products that institutions use.
+Most of Raddon’s report, “Delivery Insights: Changing Demands in a Contactless World,” deals with the channels and products that financial institutions use.
 Yet it is impossible to separate these from the human element because nearly every financial interaction may still involve contacting bank or credit union staff.

 Many of the suggestions in the report and in an interview with The Financial Brand — from both Vahrenkamp and Lynne Cornelison, Research Analyst, and the report’s author — concern the points where delivery, consumers and staff intersect.